 - 1. Enter your access code. - 2.
-Press enter. - 3.
-When the display states "Security is OFF" you are cleared to enter. - 4.
+Press the Enter button - 3.
+Wait until the light illuminates/flashes green.
+This means the system is off and you are cleared to enter. - 4.
 Sign in to indicate that you are in the building.